zwcloud/ImGui-Doc/articles/Design/RenderTree-Manipulation.md

 __logical structure of styling__

-There are three level of style.
+There are three levels of style.

 1. application-level: a preset collection of rules for each kind of control
 2. control-instance-level: user-defined rules for each control instance